Board of Trustees

 Jim Holmes founded Sentinel knowing that structured, measurable, and smart processes drive results.
 With over 20 years of professional experience in positions including Controller, Vice President of Finance, Chief Financial Officer, Director of Operations, and Chief Operating Officer at companies in the United States and abroad, Jim possesses the industry insight required to help clients protect investments, assets, and businesses.
 As the managing partner at Sentinel, Jim oversees client and business operations and has led the company’s expansion throughout the Carolinas.
 Jim’s current client portfolio includes operating companies, professional liability, complex casualty, commercial real estate, income properties, and growth companies.

 Timothy Humphrey is currently IBM’s Chief Analytics Officer.
-He is also the senior state executive for IBM in North Carolina and senior location executive for IBM in Research Triangle Park, North Carolina, one of the company’s largest sites.
-Active in the community, Tim serves as a board member for many local nonprofit organizations and is a mentor to over 30 global professionals, students and youth.
-In 2019, he established the Timothy L. Humphrey Women and Minority Engineering Initiatives Award and the Timothy L. Humphrey Inclusion, Equity and Diversity Award.
-Tim graduated from NC State University in 1996 with a Bachelor of Science degree in electrical engineering and is a member of the NC State Electrical and Computer Engineering Hall of Fame.
+He is also the Senior State Executive for IBM in North Carolina and Senior Location Executive for IBM in Research Triangle Park, North Carolina, one of the company’s largest sites.
+Active in the community, Tim serves as a board member for many local organizations spanning the non-profit, economic development, healthcare, and education sectors.
+He is an engaged and active mentor to over 30 global professionals, students, and youth.
+Tim has established endowments and awards in the areas of engineering, integrative sciences, athletics, and equal opportunity.
+He graduated from NC State University in 1996 with a Bachelor of Science degree in electrical engineering and is a member of the NC State Electrical and Computer Engineering Hall of Fame.
 Tim is a North Carolina native and currently resides in Raleigh.

 Ghazale Johnston, Charlotte, N.C.
 (2023-2027)

 Ghazale Johnston is the founder and principal of Joon Solutions.
 Previously, she served as chief operating officer for Daymaker, and she also worked for 20 years at Accenture as a partner and managing director in the financial services practice.
 Johnston received her B.S. in textile and apparel management and a B.A. in multidisciplinary studies with a minor in Spanish from NC State.
-In addition to having served as the Chair of the NC State University Foundation Board, she is on the Leadership Council for the Wolfpack Women in Philanthropy.
-In 2016, Johnston created the Johnston Family Scholarship, which supports outstanding freshmen who display strong leadership skills, demonstrate financial need and are members of an underrepresented group.
-She has also funded an endowment for the Student Emergency Fund and set up an additional fund to support the College of Humanities and Social Sciences in enhancing diversity through its recruitment, retention and support efforts.
+Prior to her appointment to the University’s Board of Trustees, Ghazale served as Chair of the NC State University Foundation Board and was on the Leadership Council for Wolfpack Women in Philanthropy.
+In 2024, Ghazale and her husband, Andy created The Ghazale and Andy Johnston Impact Scholars Endowment to provide sustained resources to the College of Humanities and Social Science’s Impact Scholars program.
+At the university level, she created the Johnston Family Caldwell Fellows Endowment and helped endow the Student Emergency Fund.
+Ghazale’s involvement in the Charlotte community includes volunteering as a weekly HEART math tutor and serving on the Novant Health Foundation Board.

 Wendell Murphy, Rose Hill, N.C.
 (2023-2027)

 Wendell Murphy is the Chairman and CEO Emeritus Murphy Family Farms, Inc. He has served in both the North Carolina Senate and North Carolina House of Representatives.
 Murphy is the former chair of the NC State University Board of Trustees and former Chair of the university’s Endowment Fund Board.
-He is a member of the Achieve!
-Campaign Steering and Executive Committee, as well as a member of the Holladay Giving Society.
 He has been a member of the Centennial Authority since its inception in 1995 and is a 1999 recipient of the Watauga Medal.
 Murphy obtained a B.S. in Education in 1960 from NC State University.

 Ven Poole is the former chairman and CEO of Waste Industries USA and now serves on the Board of Directors of GFL Environmental Inc. following their merger.
-Ven also serves as chairman of the Environmental Research and Education Foundation, as trustee and secretary for NCInnovation, Inc., and as trustee and treasurer for St. David’s School.
-He has served on multiple NC State committees, including the Entrepreneurship Initiative Advisory Board and the College of Humanities and Social Sciences Dean’s Advisory Board.
+Ven also serves as trustee and past chair of the Environmental Research and Education Foundation, and as a director and nominating and governance committee chair for NCInnovation, Inc. He has served on multiple NC State committees, including the Entrepreneurship Initiative Advisory Board and the College of Humanities and Social Sciences Dean’s Advisory Board.
 Poole earned a B.S. in aerospace engineering in 1985 from NC State.

 David M. Powers, Raleigh, N.C.
 (2023-2027)